 In 1972, U of T sold the Connaught Labs for $29 million.
 The proceeds from the sale were used to endow the Connaught Fund, thereby continuing a legacy of research and innovation.

-Today, the Connaught Fund has grown to offer ten funding programs available to a broad range of researchers, from graduate students and early-career researchers to interdisciplinary teams and entrepreneurs.
-The programs support global challenges, community partnerships, dedicated funding streams for PhD students and Black and Indigenous researchers, U of T-led startup companies, and more.
+Today, the Connaught Fund offers nine funding programs available to a broad range of researchers, from early and mid-career researchers, to interdisciplinary teams and entrepreneurs.
+The programs support community partnerships, dedicated funding streams for PhD students and Black, U of T-led startup companies, and more.

 Terms of Reference for the Connaught Fund are available here.